NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 On February 2nd, my friend [2xAA](https://2xaa.fm) released his new album [Alescere](https://2xaa.bandcamp.com/album/alescere-data113) and I finally got the inspiration I needed because the cover artwork contained a minimalistic plant and "Alescere" is Latin for "grow".
 Which was a perfect match for the "plants" prompt of GENUARY.

-Since it was already February, I still wasn't sure to get started with the artwork, but then I saw that [fxhash had already announced GENUARY 32nd on their Discord](https://discord.com/channels/900333075509149767/909081044932788295/1069726490779996182): An imaginary point in time specifically for celebrating generative art.
+Since it was already February, I still wasn't sure to get started with the artwork for GENUARY, but then I saw that [fxhash had already announced GENUARY 32nd on their Discord](https://discord.com/channels/900333075509149767/909081044932788295/1069726490779996182): An imaginary point in time specifically for celebrating generative art.
 The idea was to have a week-long (February 1-7) minting party with submissions for GENUARY 2023.
 Soon after I also found another encouraging info on the website of GENUARY where it stated, that you could do the prompt whenever it was convenient to do so.

 I was super motivated, but uncertain about how to get started.
 I created Canvas 2D stuff in the past, but never a growing plant.
 So I was wondering: Can I combine my plant idea with research on how to use ChatGPT to create generative art from scratch?
-Almost immediately after, I started to record the whole process and it was actually working.
-The only thing that I totally underestimated was the time it took to edit the video, that's why I missed the deadline for GENUARY 32nd on [fxhash](https://www.fxhash.xyz) by more than a month.
+The next day I started to record the whole process and it was actually working.
+The only thing that I totally underestimated was the time it took to edit the video, that's why I missed the deadline (February 7) for GENUARY 32nd on [fxhash](https://www.fxhash.xyz) by more than a month.

 But it's done now.
 Please grab a glass of whatever, some snacks and watch the show: [Create Generative Art with ChatGPT without any coding experience?](TODO)